 Whilst any report of sexual violence or sexual harassment should be taken seriously, staff should be aware it is more likely that girls will be the victims of sexual violence and sexual harassment and more likely it will be perpetrated by boys.
 But it is essential that all victims are reassured that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
 Nor should a victim ever be made to feel ashamed for making a report.

-You should read Part Five KSCIE 2022 alongside the Departmental advice: Sexual Violence and Sexual Harassment Between Children in Schools s
+You should read Part Five KSCIE 2023 alongside the Departmental advice: Sexual Violence and Sexual Harassment Between Children in Schools It contains further detailed information on: